 All members of the team are capable of cross-coverage but skilled consultants are employed as needed, primarily for regulatory issues such as CE Marking.

 Nascent Surgical, LLC is a design-specification virtual company.
 Product is warehoused on premises after it is manufactured by subcontractors.
 We remain the manufacturer of record.
-Our supply chain is established with our critical device made at Kent Manufacturing in Grand Rapids, Michigan, tubing comes from Global Med in Toronto, Canada, molded parts from Reflex Medical in West Saint Paul, Minnesota, assembly and packaging is done at I-Tek Medical in White Bear Lake, MN.
-Our product is sterilized with gamma radiation by Steris in Libertyville, Illinois.
+Our supply chain is established with our critical device made at Kent Manufacturing in Grand Rapids, Michigan, tubing comes from Global Med in Toronto, Canada, molded parts from Reflex Medical in West Saint Paul, Minnesota, assembly and packaging is done at Medline Industries, Inc., based in Chicago.
+Our product is sterilized with ethylene oxide at Medline.

-We currently have three full time employees.
-We sell directly to the health systems mentioned above but plan to work with national distributors as of 2016.
+We sell directly to the health systems mentioned above but anticipate working with a national distributor as of 2019.

 We are seeking funds for inventory of the miniSquair, an aggressive marketing plan, additional prototyping of other product iterations, general operating expenses and merging of smoke evacuation and fluid management into a single entity based on a central vacuum system.
 We do plan on hiring at least two more employees to work with the distributors and their reps as well as expanding our presence outside the U.S. where we see a real opportunity now that we have obtained a CE Mark.

 We would be happy to answer any questions relating to individual investment opportunities.
 We can be contacted at info.nascentsurgical.com or at 952-345-1112.
 Due diligence will be required of potential investors.
 A minimal equity investment of $25,000 is required.